Arrow BOOK

 Benefits

-• Improved sleep when pain amplification settles
+• Can improve sleep when pain amplification settles

 • Nausea